-This report outlines a proposal to require taxi licence holders to have the ability to take card payments.
+This report outlines a proposal to require vehicle proprietors to provide facilities to take card payments in licensed vehicles.

-RECOMMENDATIONS FOR Licensing Committee:
+RECOMMENDATIONS FOR Executive:

-a) That Members review and provide comments to the Executive Member for Planning & Growth on the proposal to introduce a requirement to provide card payment facilities in all vehicles licensed by East Herts to inform the Executive's consideration of any recommendation to Council for approval.
+a) To review the proposed Policy to introduce a requirement to provide card payment facilities in all vehicles licensed by East Herts Council and make a recommendation to Council for approval.